 Slotted flaps developed for airplanes 30 years ago, many of which are still flying today, were usually based on trial and error experiments to obtain maximum lift.
 Today computers allow the optimization of a flap system before building the actual part.
 To verify the results of such an optimization performed by Jeff and Sally Viken, the flaps of a Mooney were modified according to the aerodynamic analysis, and tested in flight my me.
 Lift coefficients at stall speeds were obtained for different flap settings with the original and modified flaps, and compared with the analytical results.
 A definite improvement over the existing flaps was found and the analytical results verified.

 Airfoil Design (1991 - present)

 A lot of progress has been made to provide engineers with design tools for airfoil development.
-This allows engineers to tailor an airfoil exactly to its design requirements and to minimize its drag.
-I designed several series of airfoils, one of which I used on my motorglider Caro 1.
-Another examle was a low drag airfoil with an unslotted fowler flap for a glider project.
+This allows to tailor an airfoil exactly to its design requirements and to minimize its drag.
+I designed several series of airfoils, one of which was a low drag airfoil with an unslotted fowler flap for a glider project.
+Another series was intended to provide very low drag through extended laminar flow on top and bottom surface, for a fast cruising personal plane.
 The software allows the designer to modify either the geometry or the pressure distribution of an airfoil, and run performance analysis until the desired characteristics have been obtained.
 This saves time and money because good results can be obtained prior to building wind tunnel models.
-It also permits investigation of more airfoil variations or design airfoils for a particular project, rather than having to select something from a catalog of old airfoils.
+It also permits investigation of more airfoil variations or design airfoils for a particular project, rather than having to select the most suitable ones from existing airfoils.

 Construction of the SB-13 Flying Wing (1986-87)